SaeidAbdollahi/Experimental-Robotics/README.md

 </p>

 <a name="PART-6-The-Suggestion-for-Improvment"></a>
-## PART 6-The Suggestion for Improvment
+## PART 6-Suggestions for Improvment

   - **Enhance the Search Strategy:** To address situations where the ArUco marker is lost due to its limitations, consider implementing a probabilistic model.
 This model can predict the potential location of the marker based on the previous direction and detected markers, enhancing the robustness of the search strategy.